awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/control-access-using-iam.md

 + `DescribeTags`
 + `DescribeTerminationPolicyTypes`

-To learn with which actions you can specify the ARN of each resource, see [Actions, Resources, and Condition Keys for Amazon EC2 Auto Scaling](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonec2autoscaling.html) in the *IAM User Guide*\.
+To learn with which actions you can specify the ARN of each resource, see [Actions, resources, and condition keys for Amazon EC2 Auto Scaling](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonec2autoscaling.html) in the *IAM User Guide*\.

-### Condition Keys<a name="policy-auto-scaling-condition-keys"></a>
+### Condition keys<a name="policy-auto-scaling-condition-keys"></a>

 The `Condition` element \(or `Condition` *block*\) lets you specify conditions in which a statement is in effect\.
 The `Condition` element is optional\.
 You can build conditional expressions that use [condition operators](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html), such as equals or less than, to match the condition in the policy with values in the request\.